Camp Bucca: 2005

 On 5 January 2005, a 31-year-old security internee died of what appears to be natural causes.

 In April 2005, in Compound 4, a riot broke out in which detainees threw rocks and fashioned weapons out of tent poles.
 Detainees held a military soldier hostage until the riot was dispelled by the use of lethal force.
 Four detainees were killed and six were injured.
 As is standard procedure in all cases of prison riots and the use of lethal force, the matter was investigated by the U.S. Army's Criminal Investigations Division.
 The investigation concluded that a detainee leader had incited the riot by making an accusation that camp soldiers were stepping on Korans during a search for contraband.
 No soldiers were found guilty of any wrongdoing during the incident.

 On 5 February 2005, the tabloid paper New York Daily News reported that units at Camp Bucca organized and held a mud wrestling party on 30 October 2004.
 The party was organized by members of the 160th MP Battalion.

 On 25 March 2005, a complete escape tunnel was discovered, though no prisoners had yet managed to escape.

-On 1 April 2005, two Iraqis and four U.S. prison guards were wounded in a riot at Camp Bucca near the southern town of Umm Qasr.
+On 1 April 2005, two Iraqis and four U.S. prison guards were wounded in a riot at Camp Bucca.

 On 15 April 2005, a dispute broke out between two groups of detainees at one of the compounds of the Camp Bucca theater internment facility at approximately 11 pm.
 The fight left one detainee dead, was confined between the detainees in one compound, and was not directed at U.S. forces.

 On 16 April 2005, 11 detainees escaped Camp Bucca by cutting through in the facility's exterior fence and crawling through the unfilled portion of a previously discovered 600 ft escape tunnel.

 On 19 April 2005, a 51-year-old male security detainee at Camp Bucca died of natural causes.

 On 14 May 2005, a 30-year-old male detainee at Camp Bucca died from a heart attack.

 On 27 July 2005, a 30-year-old male security detainee at Camp Bucca died as a result of renal failure and other organ failure due to chronic malaria.

 On 28 September 2005, Sergeant Steve Morin Jr. assigned to the 111th Engineer Battalion and Air Force Airman 1st Class Elizabeth N. Jacobson assigned to the 17th Security Forces Squadron stationed at Camp Bucca were killed in action when an improvised explosive device detonated near their convoy vehicle near the Iraqi town of Safwan.